Understanding Astrological Signs

-If that terminology is still a little fresh to you, let me break it down a bit further: While you have many planets that make up a natal chart (check out your own natal chart using a free online generator like this one), the celestial holy trinity is your sun sign, your moon sign, and your rising sign (or ascendant).
+Of all the signs on a natal chart, the celestial holy trinity is your sun sign, your moon sign, and your rising sign.
 Your sun sign reflects your essence; your moon sign is your inner, emotional self; and your rising sign is how you show up in the world, particularly to other people.
-It’s the “first impressions” facade you project before some get to know you.
+It’s the "first impressions" facade you project before some get to know you.

 "Reading for your rising sign gives your horoscopes a dead-on accuracy that you just can’t get from sun signs." —Mackenzie Greer, astrologer